 William’s eating is and has always been narrow and restrictive.
 Despite this, his growth and weight are fine.

-We followed all of the usual advice about healthy eating from birth, including baby led weaning, but our boy’s sensory sensitivities made the move from purees to more textured food really tough for him.
+We followed all of the usual advice about healthy eating from birth, including baby led weaning, but our boy’s sensory sensitivities (that we didn’t understand until he was older) meant that he found the move from purees to more textured food really tough.

 Being sensory defensive to the feel of many foods on his hands and mouth and struggling to touch anything wet or slimey is very real.